-- (3) The presiding chair shall take appropriate action to avoid unduly repetitious testimony. - (4) The presiding chair shall assure that members of the public with differing viewpoints have reasonable access to address the board and take steps to ensure that individuals will be given priority over registered lobbyists. - (5) The presiding chair shall determine which speakers will be heard and the order in which they will be heard if the number exceeds that number which may reasonably be expected to testify in the allotted time for presentations.
-The presiding chair shall also determine whether speakers who did not register or who registered late will be heard and whether persons asking to testify as a substitute for a registered speaker may do so. - (6) The board, without debate, may allow a person to testify for clarification and informational purposes, whether or not he/she has registered or previously testified.
-The person is not required to honor the request.
+- (3) The presiding chair shall take appropriate action to avoid unduly repetitious testimony. - (4) The presiding chair shall assure that members of the public with differing viewpoints have reasonable access to address the board. - (5) The presiding chair shall determine which speakers will be heard if the number exceeds that number which may reasonably be expected to testify in the allotted time for presentations.
+The presiding chair shall also determine whether speakers who did not register or who registered late will be heard and whether persons asking to testify as a substitute for a registered speaker may do so.